FlavScents AInsights Entry for 2,4-Undecadienal (CAS: 13162-46-4)

 3. Natural Occurrence & Formation

-2,4-Undecadienal occurs naturally in various citrus oils and is a product of lipid oxidation in certain foodstuffs.
-It can form through the degradation of linoleic acid, a common fatty acid in many plant oils, via enzymatic or oxidative pathways.
-This compound's presence in natural sources supports its designation as a "natural flavor" in regulatory contexts, provided it is derived from natural processes.
+2,4-Undecadienal is naturally found in various citrus oils and is a product of lipid oxidation in certain foodstuffs.
+It can also form through the Maillard reaction during the thermal processing of foods.
+Its presence in natural sources allows it to be designated as a "natural flavor" under certain regulatory frameworks, provided it is derived from natural processes.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs